Keibert Ruiz Player Props: Nationals vs. Braves

 - Ruiz hit .251 with 22 doubles, seven home runs and 30 walks.

-- Ruiz drove in a run in 27 of 112 games last season, with multiple RBIs in six of them.
+- Ruiz picked up an RBI in 24.1% of his 112 games last year, with more than one RBI in 5.4% of those contests (six).
 He drove in three or more runs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.